simonry14/MindTales-PythonSeniorDevTask/README.md

 | GET /results                                    |         Show results of the day     |

 ## Running API
-Run the docker-compose up command from the top level directory of the project.
+Run the 'docker-compose up' command from the top level directory of the project and the api will run on port 8000 on your Docker host.